xtsimpouris/gr-nlp-law/GreekSentenceSegmeneter/README.md

 A much better sentence segmeneter to use in NLTK, than the one provided, for the Greek Language.

-It has been constructed on law texts (e-Themis), which is full of full stops (due to Acronyms) and other punctuation marks
+It has been constructed on law texts (e-Themis), which is full of full stops (due to Acronyms) and other punctuation marks.
+Due to memory constraints, I wasn't able to feed the whole e-Themis database, but at least a big portion of it, ~70%.

 To use it, open it and unpickle it.
 For example: